hudochenkov/stylelint-order/rules/properties-order/README.md

 The threshold is invoked on groups (and unspecified) when they are set to `"threshold"`.

 e.g. with a setting of `5`, the `emptyLineBefore` will be invoked when there are _at least_ 5 properties.

+The same behaviour is applied to unspecified groups when `emptyLineBeforeUnspecified: "threshold"`.

 Given: